Ayush1325/blog/content/post9.md

 <br>

 # Conclusion
 As I stated earlier, this is a pretty short post.
 While I could post an empty `main` function, it's useless without having the ability to print to screen from `main()`.
 So this is where I will conclude for now.
 I promise we will print "Hello World!" from `main()` next time.

+Consider [supporting me](@/pages/supportme.md) if you like my work.